wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-teams-insights/includes/analyze.md

 ## The Introduction page

-The introduction page of the report helps set up the context around what questions the Teams Insights dashboard addresses, as well as why it matters.
+The introduction page of the report helps set up the context around what questions the Teams insights dashboard addresses, as well as why it matters.

 ![The Introduction page](../media/introduction-page.png)